-- 4 Tablespoons Rice Vinegar
+- Rice Vinegar

-- 1/4 cup Tamari, Liquid Aminos, or Soy Sauce
+- Tamari, Liquid Aminos, or Soy Sauce

-- 1 Tablespoon chili paste
+- Chili paste

-- 1 Tablespoon vegan oyster sauce
+- Vegan oyster sauce

-Extra-firm tofu is my go-to tofu for most recipes because it's easy to handle and contains less water.
+Extra-firm tofu is my go-to for most recipes because it's easy to handle and contains less water.
 Again, for me, it's all about convenience.
 Not only does extra firm tofu take less time to press, but it also stays together when grilling, baking, or sauteeing in a pan.

-And then, there is sprouted tofu, the Cadillac of all tofu in my opinion.
+And then, there is sprouted tofu, the Cadillac of all tofu, in my opinion.
 Sprouted tofu, for example, doesn't need to be pressed.
 As a result, I chose extra-firm tofu to use for my chili marinated tofu recipe.

 For years I avoided eating tofu.
-Every time I made tofu, I ended up moving it to the side of the plate, because it was either fried or mushy.
+Every time I made tofu, I ended up moving it to the side of the plate because it was either fried or mushy.
 Most restaurants fry it, which doesn't interest me, and those who bake and grill it seemed to have the same issues I did; soft tasteless tofu.

 - Then, place the tofu in the middle of the press and turn both knobs equally about four turns.

-- Turn the knobs every two minutes, equally until the tofu is about an inch or inch and a half thickness.
+- Turn the knobs every two minutes equally until the tofu is about an inch or inch and a half thickness.

 - Most people stop here….NOT YET.
-Keep turning until the knobs are screwed as far as they can to almost touch the opposite end.
+Keep turning until the knobs are screwed as far as they can, almost to touch the opposite end.

-- 3 Tablespoon chili paste
+- Chili paste

-- ½ Tablespoon white wine or distilled white vinegar
+- White wine or distilled white vinegar

-- black sesame seeds for garnish
+- Sesame seeds for garnish

 CHOOSE YOUR COOKING METHOD: (PICK ONE BELOW)